Olwin1/floating-point-generator/README.md

 I found out the hard way that floating point numbers normally aren't actually written in two's compliment instead they're in sign & magnitude.

 This took me embarassingly long to make...

+Please use in **Python 3.10+** as it does use switch-case (match in python) which does not exist in previous versions for some reason which is truly baffling.